eradriver9312/game-analytics/README.md

 ### Generate NDJSON data

 To generate data for the month of may, run `sh generate_data_may.sh`.
 It'll create 100K gameplays for each day of may and save all data in a NDJSON file.
 Then, running `sh generate_data_june.sh` will create one independent NDJSON file with 100k gameplays for the first 10 days of June.

-After doing this I uploaded all the data to this bucket on Google Cloud: https://console.cloud.google.com/storage/browser/tinybird-assets/datasets/demos/games-analytics

 ## The Tinybird project